 I believe that generalists serve a purpose for many things in life.
-When the problems needing to be solved are consistent, the generalist acquires knowledge to address a broad understanding of many topics.
-However, when the circumstances causing problems to change rapidly or the problems themselves are complex, the generalist quickly falls behind in various subject matters.
-Being focused on many subject areas simply does not permit the time to develop in-depth expertise in each area of understanding.
+When consistent problems need to be solved, the generalist acquires knowledge to address a broad understanding of many topics.
+However, when the circumstances cause situations to change rapidly, or the problems themselves are complex, the generalist quickly falls behind in various subject matters.
+Being focused on many subject areas does not permit the time to develop in-depth expertise in each area of understanding.

 Our everyday lives are filled with these examples.
-We visit our primary care physician when ill, but see a specialist when our illness requires more in-depth testing and expertise.
+We visit our primary care physician when ill but see a specialist when the illness requires more in-depth testing and expertise.
 This dynamic also applies to cybersecurity.
-Many IT professionals do a great job in the roles they serve, but simply do not have the time to become the specialist necessary to advise their organization on cyber risk.
+Many IT professionals do a great job in the roles they serve but do not have the time to become the specialist necessary to advise their organization on cyber risk.

-We enjoy serving as the specialist role to help manufacturers but do so by partnering with the leadership team and IT staff to execute on the co-developed strategy.
+We enjoy serving as the specialist role to help manufacturers by partnering with the leadership team and IT staff to execute the co-developed strategy.
 Since we are not an MSP, we are not attempting to take over the roles owned by the internal IT team.
-The one distinction is that we can provide oversight for the work being contracted by your MSP.
-If you want to increase the performance of your MSP, then consistently documented visibility by a third-party is extremely effective.
-Why you might ask?
+The one distinction is that we can provide oversight for the work contracted by your MSP.
+If you want to increase the performance of your MSP, then consistently documented visibility by a third party is highly effective.
+Why might you ask?
 It drives accountability.

-5. Why is the manufacturing industry so important to you?
+5. Why is the manufacturing industry so vital to you?

-Creativity, research, development, and the manufacture of quality products is what we do in the United States.
+Creativity, research, development, and quality products are what we do in the United States.
 We create goods that are needed and desired by people around the world.
-Having had the opportunity to work with businesses across many industries, I’ve come to believe that U.S. manufacturing is one of the most important facets of our nation’s economy.
-I’m constantly amazed by the work ethic of American entrepreneurs, leadership teams, and factory workers, and believe that these professionals embody the true spirit and values of our great nation.
+Having had the opportunity to work with businesses across many industries, I’ve come to believe that U.S. manufacturing is one of the most critical facets of our nation’s economy.
+I’m constantly amazed by the work ethic of American entrepreneurs, leadership teams, and factory workers, and I believe that these professionals embody the true spirit and values of our great nation.

 My goal is to continue protecting U.S. manufacturers from injustice, safeguard the livelihood of workers and their families, and help shield our nation’s economy from criminal enterprises and nation-states who want to do us harm.